June 2022 COVID blog

 Data from unions and case study evidence suggest that workers in fashion's supply chains are rarely represented by unions, and are generally not covered by collective bargaining agreements.
 On the other hand, data from social auditing shows that the number of violations of the right to freedom of association is generally very low, suggesting that these rights are rarely violated.
 What might explain this disconnect?

-One theory is that social audits are generally unable to detect whether factory management is actively thwarting the attempts of workers to establish labor unions for collective bargaining purposes.
+One theory is that social audits are generally unable to detect whether factory management is actively thwarting the attempts of workers to establish labour unions for collective bargaining purposes.
 Audits are typically of a very short duration.

 A new study on alternative models for social protection for garment workers by Cornell University validates the proposed Pay Your Workers-Respect Labour Rights agreement.